-In 2014, National Salt Awareness Week will be running from 10-16 March, and it aims to give you the low down on salt intake.
-And this year the focus of the campaign is on salt reduction - "Less salt please".
+In 2015, National Salt Awareness Week will be running from 16-22 March, and it aims to give you the low down on salt intake.
+And this year the focus of the campaign is on highlighting the importance of giving children a low salt diet early in life.

 Did you know that stroke is the third biggest killer in the UK.
 Salt is the major factor that raises blood pressure and high blood pressure is the single most important risk factor for stroke.
 Reducing average salt intake by just 1g/day can prevent at least 2,600 deaths from stroke every year, plus the additional thousands of events that do not result in death.